Corporate Financial Strategy

-The module is split into two parts.
-The first part focuses upon the methods and models associated with behaviour.
-These sessions will introduce key concepts in bounded rational behaviour and apply these to specific economics models and financial markets.
 The second part of the module concentrates on designing your own experiment and interpreting empirical results.
 You will analyse studies of bounded rational behaviour, labour markets, asset markets, experimental behavioural finance, social dilemmas, preferences, public goods, reciprocity, bargaining and contests.

 The module will be interactive, you will undertake experiments and analyse results.